Drodriguezponce1/DJRP_Side_Projects/README.md

-Simply holds any side projects I want to work with
 Java: holds any Java practices I program
 OSRS: holds any OSRS projects I have worked on
 Python:
   - API_Practice: holds test and learning of FastAPI
   - NetworkChuckPythonCourse: holds the guides of Network Chuck the Youtuber
   - Test: holds any testing python (for example, testing a database connection)
   - UdemyCourse: holds all the course work from a Udemy Python course